christeefy/LimeLight/README.md

 ## Future Work
-The following optimizations could be attempted to improve LimeLight — I might just try them out after the program.
+The following optimizations could be attempted to improve LimeLight — I might just try them out after the Insight program.
 - A triage network — skips face detection if the subsequent frame is similar
 - Network pruning
 - Network quantization